Erling Haaland debuts with Manchester City in the Premier League: time and where to watch

-Man City, defending Premier League champions, will kick off the season on Sunday against West Ham, a tough opponent who finished in 7th position last season.
+Reigning Premier League champions Manchester City kick off the season on Sunday against tough opponents West Ham who finished in 7th place last season.

 Pep Guardiola’s men will seek to start the championship off on the right foot and put last Saturday’s defeat in the Community Shield against Liverpool (3-1) behind them as soon as possible.
 All eyes pending at this premiere will be on the last great signing of the ‘sky blues’, the Norwegian striker Erling Haaland.